How to Use Less Water

 It’s actually quite simple to reduce your water usage.
 There really is nothing complicated about it and we can all do it.
 It’s just as simple as being conscious with all of your actions and using less water.
 If as an American you reduced your usage just to what the average European uses you’d save 18,000 gallons per year.
 That’s a lot of water.
 And if they can do it in Europe, we can certainly do it here while still living very satisfactory lives.

 Now, that 80-100 gallons of water that the average American uses at home does not include any of the things we do outside our home.
-It does not include the food we purchase and that is actually the way in which we use the most water.
+It does not include the food we purchase, and that is actually the way in which we use the most water.
 For example, about 600 gallons of water goes into the production of one hamburger.
-Of all the things you may eat, meat and animal products take the most water to produce so the greatest step you can take in reducing your true water usage is to eat a plant-based diet.
-According to National Geographic you can save over quarter million gallons of water per year by adopting a plant-based diet.
-If you don’t want to eat a vegetarian or vegan diet, you can just reduce your meat and animal product intake and this will make a huge difference.
+Of all the things you may eat, meat and animal products take the most water to produce, so the greatest step you can take in reducing your true water usage is to eat a plant-based diet.
+According to National Geographic you can save over a quarter million gallons of water per year by adopting a plant-based diet.
+You don’t have to go all the way to make a huge difference.
+You can reduce your meat and animal product intake to a reasonable amount.

 Now here’s how you can reduce your water usage at home:

 Laundry.
 Wash clothes less often and in full loads.
 Most clothes don’t need to be washed every time you wear them.
 If you don’t have a full load you can combine loads with a family member or roommate.